☑️ Free Shipping in the Netherlands

 Extremely sunny (category 4)

-Prizm Snow Black has a low light transmission of 5.5%, which makes it ideal for bright, sunny days.
-This lens falls into the highest protection category and is therefore ideal for reducing bright sunlight without sacrificing contrast and visibility.
+Prizm Snow Black has a low light transmission of 5.5%, making it ideal for bright, sunny days.
+This lens falls into the highest protection category, making it ideal for reducing bright sunlight without sacrificing contrast and visibility.

 Sunny (category 3)

-Prizm Snow Dark Grey has a relatively low light transmission of 11%, which makes it suitable for bright, sunny days.
-This lens falls into category 3, which means your eyes are well protected from bright sunlight, while you still benefit from improved contrast and clear vision.
+Prizm Snow Dark Grey has a relatively low light transmission of 11%, making it suitable for bright, sunny days.
+This lens falls into category 3, meaning your eyes are well-protected from bright sunlight while still benefiting from enhanced contrast and clear vision.

-For skiers and snowboarders who regularly experience changing weather conditions – with the sun occasionally breaking through the clouds – the following
+For skiers and snowboarders who regularly face changing weather conditions – with the sun breaking through the clouds every now and then – the following

 Sunny to partly cloudy (category 3)